IsaacZachary/IsaacZachary/README.md

 </p>
 <hr>
 <p>
 In a nutshell, I am an aspiring DevOps Engineer with a background in Software Engineering and a passion for innovation.
-I recently completed my BSc in Software Development and currently work as a self-employed Software Support Consultant and Computer Trainer.
+I recently completed my BSc in Software Development and  currently work as a self-employed Software Support Consultant and Computer Trainer and I’m an Internert Customer Support (call center) at <u>First Basics Technologies Limited.
 I am eager to collaborate on exciting IT projects and share my knowledge.
 You can reach me through my Gmail, Mobile, Work or LinkedIn, listed above.
 <hr>
 <p>